Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Start-AzureRmRecoveryServicesAsrCommitFailoverJob.md

 PS C:\> $currentJob = Start-AzureRmRecoveryServicesAsrCommitFailoverJob -RecoveryPlan $RP
 ```

-Starts the commit failover for the passed recovery plan and returns the job for tracking.
+Starts the commit failover for the specified recovery plan and returns the ASR job used to track the operation.

 ## PARAMETERS

 ### -RecoveryPlan
-Specifies a recovery plan object.
+Specifies an ASR recovery plan object.

 ```yaml
 Type: ASRRecoveryPlan